susam/hello/README.md

 Assemble
 --------

-Here is the complete `DEBUG.EXE` session that shows how this program was written:
+Here is the complete `DEBUG.EXE` that creates a "hello, world" program and writes it to the boot sector of C: drive:

 ```
 C:\>debug